 To achieve the best results, tweaking the available options is necessary (sensitivity, range, cooldown).
 These are only available in ZigBee2MQTT for now, I will update the guide when ZHA offers full support.

-If you want to order the Tuya ZY-M100 Human Presence Sensor or the Aqara FP1, consider using one of affiliate links bellow as it helps us order and test more home automation devices.
+If you want to order the Tuya ZY-M100 Human Presence Sensor, consider using one of affiliate links bellow as it helps us order and test more home automation devices.